katilp/terraform-od-env/README.md

   gcloud compute disks create --size=100GB --zone=europe-west6-a gce-nfs-disk
   ```

 The kubernetes resources are managed separately in the `manage-k8s-resources` directory.
+Chage the user name in `kubernetes.tf` before applying.

   ```
   cd ../manage-k8s-resources